The history of pandemics offers lessons for how workplaces can respond to what’s happening during COVID-19.

 In 1984, Chris Smith became the first UK member of parliament to come out as gay.
 He did so at a rally against a potential ban against homosexaul employees in a town council.
 It was a brave, heroic decision in a time when hatred of homosexuality was very much a cultural norm.
 In 1987, Smith was diagnosed as HIV-positive.
 He did not reveal this fact until 2005.

-There are two lessons in Smith’s story.
-The shame people attach to an illness is different from (and can be more piercing) than the shame attached to other differences.
+There are a few lessons in Smith’s story.
+The shame people attach to an illness is different from than the shame attached to other differences, and can be more piercing.
 Secondly, that the shame attached to an illness is even harder to confront when you are already different.

 If there is an underlying theme to these lessons it is that a desire to learn, honesty and empathy are needed to overcome the fear that epidemics place in our hearts.
 As long as COVID-19 is active and widespread the world will face ongoing uncertainty.
 To navigate it, it wouldn’t hurt to let history be our guide.